halawami/UnderlingsofUnderwing/README.md

 #### Purple Combo ```tests.elementspace.combo.PurpleTests```

-- [x] An pruple element can be made from red and blue elements
+- [x] An purple element can be made from red and blue elements
   - When only a blue is placed on a purple space, the combo is not complete
     - ```tests.elementspace.combo.PurpleTests.testBlue()```
   - When only a red is placed on a purple space, the combo is not complete